How to Make Cannabutter at Home

 Allow the cannabutter to cool, but not to a solid.
 Line a funnel with cheesecloth and pour the cannabis-infused butter mixture through to strain it into a jar.

 This will stop plant matter from getting into your butter, which can help the cannabutter last longer.
-You can use any storage containers, but we recommend jars, as they are airtight and can help extend the life of your cannabutter.
+Use any airtight container, like a mason jar, as they can help extend the life of your cannabutter.

 Put the jar of cannabutter in the fridge for about an hour to cool and solidify into butter.